wad11656/BrightKeyMap/README.md

 ## Troubleshoot ##

 Install your latest hardware drivers.
-Make sure your hardware actually supports OS-level brightness adjustments.
-(If you have a desktop monitor, you probably need to adjust brightness using the physical buttons.)
+Make sure your hardware actually supports OS-level brightness adjustments (typically portable PC's).
+(If you have a desktop monitor, you probably need to adjust brightness using its physical buttons.)
 Make sure you configured the Keys correctly during setup.
 Reference [this list](https://gist.github.com/csharpforevermore/11348986)) and make sure you did not duplicate mapped keys (i.e., Don't map "F2" to "Volume Up" and "Play/Pause" for example).

 ## Requests ##